filtermap/ts-frontend-rust/README.md

 ## test

-Only node-like environment is available.
+Only node-like environment is available for TypeScript.

 ```sh
 yarn test